Healthy Homes Assessment Birchville

 The areas covered in the Healthy Homes Standards are:

-We are fully independent assessors of rental properties, in addition, we’re fully qualified to evaluate both Healthy Homes and Homefit.
+We are completely independent assessors of rental properties, as well as fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6792